WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 Middle (Pars IV - VI)

 Soundtrack Inspiration: Something similar to "Arrival of the Birds" by The Cinematic Orchestra.
-The music here could feel like a slow unveiling of something grand, with layers of instruments slowly building until they reach a climax, mirroring the poem's rising energy.
+The music here might feel akin to the slow unveiling of something grand, with layered instruments slowly building until they reach the climax, mirroring the poem's rising energy.

 Ending (Pars VIII - IX)